Lakeland Industries, Inc. (LAKE) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 20, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Lakeland Industries, Inc. ("Lakeland" or the "Company") (NASDAQ: LAKE) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, March 27, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Lakeland Industries, Inc. ("Lakeland" or the "Company") (NASDAQ: LAKE).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN LAKELAND INDUSTRIES, INC. (LAKE), CLICK HERE BEFORE APRIL 24, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?